Skip to main content

 About Moosegg

 Michelin's Bib Gourmand award, granted in both 2024 and 2025, signals something specific: the inspectors found cooking that outperforms its price bracket.
 At Moosegg, under chef Daniel Lehmann, that means country cooking in Emmenmatt, a village in the Emmental region of the Bernese Oberland.
-The setting is rural, the price tier is accessible, the credentials are now documented twice over.
-If you are weighing up whether to make the drive, the dual Bib Gourmand is a reliable signal that the trip earns its effort.
+The setting is rural, the price tier is accessible, the dual Bib Gourmand makes a strong case for the drive.

 The Venue